 Family, business and Italian heritage are not separate subjects for Michel Ponzi.
 They are tightly intertwined as fabric, with the threads of each element crossing each other strongly supporting the life that he knows.
 Born into a first-generation American-Italian family, his old-world, European roots were at the forefront of his upbringing.
 Michel grew up in a household where the Italian immigrant work ethic met the American possibility.
 His grandparents sacrificed their own familiar life and culture in Italy in hope of a brighter future in America.
 Their American born children practiced the importance of hard work and following a dream.
 Michel’s parents, Dick and Nancy Ponzi, followed their ideals that led them and their young family to Oregon.
 Michel was only six years old when his parents pursued an idea that had yet to be proven – to grow pinot noir grapes in Oregon and make world-class wines.

 Michel created systems and policies to establish an infrastructure that is used throughout the company and wine industry to this day.
 As the company grew, his responsibilities expanded.
 Daily accounting operations, liability insurance, human resources and technology development soon made room for legal compliance and operational strategy as the company and wine industry exploded with growth once word was out that Pinot grapes loved Oregon rain, sun and soil.
-Michel found and negotiated the acquisition of property and secured expansion financing for the winery’s latest growth spurt showcasing a new tasting room with nearly a 360 view of the Willamette Valley and Cascade Range as well as new administration offices.
-Within the 43 years of its existence, Ponzi Vineyards grew from a hobby, garage based winery into a state of the art production facility producing more than 40,000 cases annually.
+Michel found and negotiated the acquisition of property and secured expansion financing for the winery’s current location for a state-of-the-art, gravity flow production facility, expanded administrative offices, dedicated event center and extensive vineyards.
+During its first four decades, Michel was instrumental in growing Ponzi Vineyards from a hobby, garage based winery into a world-class production facility and brand.

-“Growing up with Italian grandparents, I feel as though I am taking my family heritage full circle.
-I can’t think of a better place to enrich the lives of my children, to live a creative life and most importantly, to truly know my roots as it is the core to all the decisions I make.“
+“Growing up with Italian grandparents, I have taken my family heritage full circle.
+I can’t think of a better place to enrich the lives of my children, to live a creative life and most importantly, to truly know my ancestral roots.“